 Certification Gives Your Business Competitive Edge

-If your business is 51 percent majority-owned by a woman, minority or service-disabled veteran, certification could present opportunities for your business, but there is a process to becoming certified.
+If your business is 51 percent majority-owned by a woman, minority or veteran, certification could present opportunities for your business, but there is a process to becoming certified.

 Certification allows you to: